farrokh992-eng/NovaChat/README.md

 - Kept folders persistent per account.
 - Added idempotent Supabase schema/functions/RLS.
 - Fixed the GitHub Pages workflow location.
-- Renamed the application branding to NovaChat.
+- Application branding is BipolarChat; NovaChat is the source repository/origin name.
 - Preserved the existing Telegram-inspired UI instead of replacing it with a different design.

 ## Supabase setup